floatpoint-team/applicant-tracking-repo/README.md

 ### What is this?

-This repository serves as a simple __Applicant Tracking System__ for small to medium organizations.
+This repository serves as a simple __Applicant Tracking System__ for small to medium companies.

-The files contain comprehensive __guides__ and __checklists__ that will help you develop a mature hiring process that's right for your organization.
+The files contain comprehensive __guides__ and __checklists__ that will help you develop a mature hiring process that's right for your company.

 You can fork this GitHub repository and use Issues and Projects to organize your hiring pipeline.